yuriyfomin17/JavaInActionBook/src/notes.md

 <li>Each thread gets its own stack.
 Hence, each thread will have its own copy of local variable.
 Workaround is to allows lambada to utilize variable from heap</li>
 <li>Restriction exists because local variable live on the stack and implicitly confined to the thread they are on</li>
 <li>Allowing to capture mutable local variable is thread unsafe.
 Instance variables are fine because they live on heap which is shared across threads</li>
 </ul>
+<p><strong>Stream</strong> is an api that allows to manipulate with collection.
+Big advantage of streams is that they allow to process data in parallel and run code in parallel</p>